ShizukaDonaghue/serene-meditation/README.md

 * [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
 * [GitHub](https://github.com/) was used to store the codes and deploy the website.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
-* The website was validated using [W3C HTML Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+* The website was fully validated using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 * [Balsamiq](https://balsamiq.com/) was used to generate wireframes.
 * [Am I responsive?](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes.
 * The fonts used in the website are imported from [Google Fonts](https://fonts.google.com/).